Ahmed-alkharusi/paper2/paper.md

 #Title
-Two-neutron halos: A quantum tale of fragile stability
+New  measurements in Two-neutron halos in the island of inversion for N=20 and 28

 #Author
 Jagjit Singh